SAN POTITO SANNITICO, THE TOWN

 San Potito locals are warm and welcoming, deeply connected and rooted to the land and its products.
 Proud of their culinary traditions (this is the home region of mozzarella di bufala and pizza, among others), you’ll find plenty of high quality food around and will probably get invited to taste some, accompanied by an amazing coffee.

-Also, if you are craving some city life, Naples is only 80 km away from town and Rome around 150 km.
+Also, if you are craving some city life, Naples is only 80 km away and Rome is approximately 150 km away.